 In 2005, a number of companies for which our directors also serve as officers or directors purchased office supplies from OfficeMax.
-None of these sales accounted individually for more than 2% of OfficeMax revenues in 2005.
+None of these sales accounted individually for more than one million dollars or 2% of OfficeMax revenues in 2005.